devhid/kumo/kumo_report.md

 ## Major Blockers

-#### Request Limits
+### Request Limits

 * When we attempted to bruteforce credentials, there was a plugin in place in **WordPress** that detected this type of action and blocked further bruteforcing attempts.
 In order to circumvent this, the initial deployment of Wordpress switched from x10Host to AWS and tests were run using a VPN when the host machine's IP was blacklisted.
-When these solutions failed, a check was added in **kumo** to handle 429 and 503 status codes, which were errors for **too many requests** and **service unavailable** respectively.
+When these solutions failed, a check was added in **kumo** to handle `429` and `503` status codes, which were errors for **too many requests** and **service unavailable** respectively.

-#### Testing Issues
+### Testing Issues

 * We had trouble testing our modules because of the way Python handles relative imports in conjunction with working in a virtual environment.
+Ultimately we found a work around by including a root-level test file with all of our tests.

-#### Graph Design and Traversal Strategies
+### Graph Design and Traversal Strategies

 * Designing the graph and traversal strategies were a pain because we always thought of new edge cases, so we needed to be **very specific** on how we wanted our crawler to work.
 Thus, this designing phase took a lot of our time.

+### Redirects

+* Sometimes a request to a page would return in `3XX` status codes which are the redirect status codes.
+In order to handle these, we replaced the original url in our `PageNode` with the redirected url, set the depth of the redirected url equal to the depth of the original url and added it in front of the queue.
+We also marked the original url as **visited** in our traversal, so there could never be a possibility of infinitely redirecting.

 ## Presentation Planning

 Presentation will include us running our crawler via our command line interface utility on our test website.
-We will talk about what the output means, how to configure user-based options, what we could not handle, and how our bruteforcing works.
+We will talk about what the output means, how to configure user-based options, how our bruteforcing works, how we handled certain situations, traversal implementation and future improvements.